-If you missed my first Post… all is explained here:
+If you missed my first Post back in December 2011… all is explained here:

 In a strange twist of contemporary life, the voice of the artist does not always come from the counter-culture, or the intellectual elite.
 Nestled near the end of a cul-de-sac, in the suburbs of a small Virginia college town, I live my life and make my art.